mnaamani/otrtalk/Tutorial.md

 ### A note on OTR

 otrtalk uses the default otr4-em OTR module.
-If you are on a GNU/Linux or Mac OS X system you can configure new profiles to use the native libotr on your system by installing the otr4 module (Currently this only works if you are using node version pre v0.11)
+If you are on a GNU/Linux or Mac OS X system, otrtalk can try to use the native libotr on your system if found.
+To add support for this install the otr4 module.
+(Currently this only works if you are using nodejs versions prior to v0.11, also will not work with io.js)

 	npm -g install otr4

 use sudo if necessary

 	sudo npm -g install otr4

+A profile should not be encrypted, for otr4 to work.
+If you created a profile without the --no-encrypt option you can decrypt the profile with `remove-password` profiles sub command:

+	otrtalk profiles remove-password

+Then select the profile to decrypt.